TV Champion (video game): Gameplay

 The entire game is in Japanese.
 Literacy is required to understand the rules and to properly play the game.
-Players have the ability to collect rice in a dish, collect food items to return to their goal post, or do even wackier stunts like pachinko under a strict time limit.
+Players have the ability to collect rice in a dish, collect food items to return to their goal post, or perform stunts like pachinko under a strict time limit.
 All players must eventually win the "Gluttony Championship."

-Despite popular opinion, there are no trivia questions to be answered in the game.
-The video game is intended for fans of the show who want to virtually appear on their television show without having to go through the audition process.
-These people are devoted fanatics of fast-paced physical stunt shows like the American television series Fear Factor.
+The game does not include any trivia questions, but is intended for fans of the show who want to appear virtually on the show without having to go through the audition process.
 The player can choose between a male character or a female character.
 The object is to make it through three rounds of gameplay.

-If the player can beat all three rounds, then he or she is considered to be the champion.
-A password system is used to continue any acquired progress through the game.
+If the player can beat all three rounds, they are considered to be the champion.
+A password system is used to continue any progress acquired through the game.

 Reception

 On release, Famicom Tsūshin scored the game a 15 out of 40.